 Military Service Members, Veterans, and Spouses - For more information about applying as a military spouse please go to the Military Spouse FAQs page.

-The Open Forum on HB 3038 will allow TDLR to receive feedback to share with the Texas House of Representatives regarding Speaker Joe Strauss’ interim charge to the House Licensing and Administrative Procedures Committee to “Study the implementation and possible impacts of HB 3038 (83R), including the effect it would have on multi-state auction companies, as well as business-to-business auctions.”
+The Open Forum on HB 3038 allowed TDLR to receive feedback to share with the Texas House of Representatives regarding Speaker Joe Strauss’ interim charge to the House Licensing and Administrative Procedures Committee to “Study the implementation and possible impacts of HB 3038 (83R), including the effect it would have on multi-state auction companies, as well as business-to-business auctions.”

 House Bill 3038 was enacted in 2013 by the 83rd Texas Legislature.
 It removed the live bid call framework within the definition of “auctioneer,” repealed the associate auctioneer program, changed the membership of the Auctioneer Education Advisory Board, and increased the amount of money injured consumers may recover from the Auctioneer Education and Recovery Fund.